ScenarioTech/Stage/include/scripts/expression/README.md

 ### meta/

 Contains meta-templates and meta-effects.
 These functions are like wrappers for templates and effects, respectively.
-Meta-templates often take the form of HTML tags that wrap the HTML comprising the template, while meta-effects are functions that wrap around the main effect functions.
+Meta-templates often take the form of HTML strings that wrap around the HTML comprising the template, while meta-effects are functions that wrap the main effect functions.

+### plugins/

+Contains methods and objects that can be attached to templates or effects in a modular fashion.

 ### preprocessor/